somykOS/Private-Horses/README.md

   # 'PlayerName' transferred 'AnimalName' to you
   transfer: '%s transferred %s to you'
 ```

-Also I adapted the idea of transferring the animal from [Transferable Pets](https://modrinth.com/plugin/transferable-pets) mod. <br>
-It works same way: leash your horse/donkey/mule, press shift and right-click on a player you want transfer to.

 ---
 You can visit my little [contact card](https://somykos.github.io/web/), <br>